secondparty/dipper/README.md

 ### Combinations of the Above

 You can, of course, mix and match the above values into complex structures and Dipper should handle them just fine.

+## What It Will Make

+Dipper's `make` method will convert the following PHP data types and make YAML out of them:

+- strings
+- integers
+- floats (including any float constants)
+- booleans
+- null values
+- empty strings
+- sequential arrays (into lists)
+- associative arrays (into maps)
+- objects (if they've implemented `__toString`)

 ## Notes